Guidelines for the Event

 What is regarded as a Lighthouse for this event?

-Lighthouse: Generally regarded as a structure which is or has been listed officially as an aid to navigation in a recognised publication such as the British Admiralty List of Light and Foghorns, and which falls into the classic concept of a lighthouse such as Turnberry in Scotland.
+Generally regarded as a structure which is or has been listed officially as an aid to navigation in a recognised publication such as the British Admiralty List of Light and Foghorns, and which falls into the classic concept of a lighthouse.
 For example, a substantial tower having an internal staircase, a revolving fresnel lens and had or has a designated lighthouse keeper.
 Also permitted are lighthouses which have been moved to a museum for historic reasons.
 As stated in the previous paragraph, the lighthouse should also be visible to and visited by the passing public where possible.

 The increase in the popularity of the ILLW has also seen an increase in the number of entries for lights which do not comply with the guidelines or the spirit of the event.
 It is important that entrants appreciate and understand the concept of the ILLW which is to to promote public awareness of lighthouses and lightships and their need for preservation and restoration, and at the same time to promote amateur radio and to foster International goodwill as well as remembering the dedication of those who served as lighthouse keepers.
 This is why there are fairly strict guidelines as to the definition of acceptable lights for the event.